Gelati Monastery: Mosaics

 The interiors of the monastery hold mosaics in classic Byzantine style illustrating aspects of Christian belief.
 The largest, a 12th-century masterpiece depicting the Virgin Mary holding the baby Jesus, dominates the apse of the main church, and is an artwork of cultural importance in Georgia.
 Above the altar is situated a statue of the Virgin Mary, looking down at the baby Jesus she is holding.

 Conservation

+In 1994, it was inscribed as a World Heritage Site by UNESCO, together with Bagrati Cathedral under a single listing.

 The monastery is still active and its churches continue to be regularly used for religious service.
 Under the supervision of UNESCO the site is being continually restored and protected.
 All the original structures of the monastery are intact and functional.

 The mosaics and murals were damaged prior to UNESCO conservation, but halted when the roof of the academy building was replaced by Georgian conservators.
 By presidential decree, the monastery was added to the National Register of Monuments for protection and restoration in 2006.

+In 2010, the World Heritage Site listing was inscribed on the List of World Heritage in Danger.
+In 2017, Bagrati Cathedral was delisted from the World Heritage Site, whereas the monastery was removed from the List of World Heritage in Danger and retained its World Heritage status.